stephen-rowan/nft-dao-genesis/meetings/7th-april-2021-nft-dao-general-meeting.md

 ### Did Charles refer to Cardano and did he say "Autocracy" - [24.23](https://youtu.be/wnVupMQtjp4?t=1554) - **Rich Kopcho**

 > **Correction** : Stephen said "Autocracy" when Charles actually said "Plutocratic model" - \(apologies\).
+>
 > *Autocracy* = rule by one dictator / *Plutocracy* - rule by by people of great wealth or income.
 >
 > He was speaking tongue-in-cheek - **Stephen Rowan**
 >
 > He was speaking tongue-in-cheek, in that the Cardano projects have all started off from a point of centralised authority to get things done.
-But the aim of Cardano unlike other centralised authorities is self-destructive in that it aims to dissolve itself.
+But the aim of Cardano,  unlike other centralised authorities, is self-destructive, in that it aims to dissolve itself.

 ### Communication Discussion - [27.22](https://youtu.be/wnVupMQtjp4?t=1642) - **Rich Kopcho**, **Troy Egan**